Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Functoriality

-Thus, the above gives a way to fix functoriality of Khovanov homology without changing the framework of $\KBN$.
-Namely, use any of the functorial invariants from \eqref{eq:I-am-to-lazy} and ``pull it over''.
-To be more precise, one uses the coefficient maps (from the $\KBN$ setup to any of $\Ca$, $\CMW$ or $\Bl$) from \fullref{definition:the-coefficient-map2} on the chain groups (bimodules) to get a different, scalar adjusted, cup foam basis.
-Then one can rearrange the differentials (web bimodule homomorphisms) as in \fullref{example:match-basis}.
-The resulting complex is functorial.
+We like to emphasize that \fullref{theorem:functor-gl2} gives a way to fix functoriality of Khovanov homology without changing the framework of $\KBN$, or any other specialization of the $\sltwo$ family.
+Namely, use any of the functorial $\gltwo$ invariants from \fullref{theorem:functor-gl2} and ``pull it over'' via $\boldsymbol{\Isonew{}{}}$ from \eqref{eq:funny-diagram}.
+To be more precise, one uses the coefficient maps from \fullref{definition:the-coefficient-map2} on the chain groups (bimodules) to get a different, scalar adjusted, cup foam basis.
+Then one can rearrange the differentials (web bimodule homomorphisms).
+The resulting complex is functorial by \fullref{theorem:functor-gl2}.
+The resulting $2$-functors $\Hgenslo{{{}_-}}$, which we define now, might be called \textit{the functorial versions of $\sltwo$ homology}.

-\begin{remark} We only get the braid version, since we associate the ``wrong'' chain homotopies to e.g. the \textbf{mR2} move:

-Here the left-hand side illustrates what we associated as a particular resolution to the \textbf{mR2} move, while the right-hand side illustrates what e.g. Blanchet \cite{Bla} associates to this move.
-This makes a difference for the functoriality, but not on the level of the link and tangle invariants.